February 5, 2026

 - Fail fast: You have time to recover.
 Take risks.

-- Build skills: Your brain is still highly plastic.
+- Build skills: Your brain is still highly plastic and adaptable.
 Learn now.

-- Establish habits: What you do repeatedly becomes automatic.
+- Establish habits: What you do repeatedly becomes automatic through habit formation.

 - Form your identity: Who you become is shaped by what you do.